 Our operating activities used cash of \$9.8 million for the year ended December 31, 2008, compared to \$68.7 million for 2007 and \$45.3 million for 2006.
 Cash used in operating activities during 2008 related primarily to our net loss of \$162.9 million and loss attributed to noncontrolling interest of \$12.7 million.
 The increase in our net loss was primarily driven by the continued advancement and expansion of our clinical trial activity in addition to the inclusion in 2007 of the \$18.8 million gain on the sale of assets recognized in conjunction with our transaction with Agrigenetics, which was accounted for as a sale of our plant trait business and \$18.1 million gain on the sale of 80.1% of Artemis.
 These uses of cash were primarily offset by a net increase in deferred revenue of \$132.8 million primarily driven by receipt of an upfront cash payment of \$195 million related to the XL184 and XL281 collaboration with Bristol-Myers Squibb, partially offset by a decrease in deferred revenue from the ratable recognition of deferred revenues over the period of continuing involvement from our various collaborations.
 In particular, we accelerated \$18.5 million in previously deferred revenue relating to the conclusion of our collaboration with GlaxoSmithKline, the development term for which concluded on October 27, 2008.
 In addition, cash uses were offset by increases in accounts payable and other accrued expenses as well as non-cash charges totaling \$36.1 million relating to stock-based compensation and depreciation and amortization.
-Cash used in operating activities during 2007 related primarily to our loss from operations of \$157.0 million, partially offset by non-cash charges totaling \$31.3 million relating to stock-based compensation and depreciation as the result of decreases in accounts receivable and increases in accounts payable, other accrued expenses, other long term liabilities and deferred revenue.
-Cash used in operating activities during 2006 related primarily to funding net losses, losses attributed to the noncontrolling interest and receivables.
+Cash used in operating activities during 2007 related primarily to our loss from operations of \$157.0 million, partially offset by non-cash charges totaling \$31.3 million relating to stock-based compensation and depreciation and amortization.
+In addition, cash used in operating activities during 2006 related primarily to funding net losses, losses attributed to the noncontrolling interest and receivables.
 These uses of cash were partially offset by changes in deferred revenues, accrued expenses and non-cash charges related to stock-based compensation expense recognized due to our adoption of SFAS 123R and depreciation and amortization.